Plant-based meat and hamburgers

 The humble hamburger and why we adore it

-A decent and humble hamburger requires a sesame topped bun, a meat patty seasoned with salt and pepper, some lettuce, onions, dill pickle, mustard and a small dollop of ketchup.
+For a start let’s look at the decent and humble hamburger that you can get anywhere from fast-food outlets, cafes to home made ones.
+All that is required are sesame topped bun, a beef patty, seasoned with salt and pepper, some lettuce, onions, dill pickle, mustard and a small dollop of ketchup.

 From basic to gourmet

 The usual gourmet burger blend is 100% lean meat mixed with fat from chuck meat using 80:20 ratio.
 It’s the fat that contributes to the taste if you are wondering.
-Reduce the fat ratio and the taste is gone.
-You would be better off picking an ordinary hamburger from a roadside vendor whose fat ratio is always higher and it is cheaper.
+Reduce the fat ratio and the taste will slide.
+You would be better off buying an ordinary hamburger from a street vendor whose fat ratio is always higher and it is cheaper.
+For the health conscious, they don’t mind the slide in taste but still enjoy the texture of the meat and all the condiments in it.

-Gourmet burgers are also made fresh as opposed to frozen patties and the patty is not packed tightly.
+Gourmet burgers are also made fresh as opposed to frozen patties and the patties are not packed tightly and thicker.

 The magic of hotel hamburgers

-A slight but worthy side-topic.
-Hamburgers cooked in hotel premises require a special mention including those served as part of room service.
-They normally fall within the gourmet classification with fresh and good quality meat.
+They fall within the gourmet classification with fresh and good quality meat.
 The grilling tends to be right and the patties are large.
-They are also prepared by trained culinary cooks and chefs and not by short order cooks which is the case in many cafes and eateries.
+They are also prepared by trained culinary cooks and chefs and not by short order cooks.
+The higher starred hotels do protect their reputation.

 As you can tell, I love my meat and my hamburgers.
 So this battle for a substitute is going to be tough.

-I have no idea if this is true – 25 kilograms of feed and 15,000 litres of water to produce 1 kilogram of beef seems astonishing high.
+Here is something that I picked up.
+25 kilograms of feed and 15,000 litres of water to produce 1 kilogram of beef seems astonishing high.
 Australia for instance in 2017 had 72% of cereals grown that went to animal feed.
 I genuinely wonder which body monitors the planet to ensure valuable and limited resources are used for the right reasons.

 Do we wait?